xbohdan/InteractiveVulkan/README.md

 The `src` directory immediately contains the application source code for creating and manipulating visual content.
 Each subdirectory has a corresponding namespace and focuses on a different aspect of the application.

+The `apps` folder currently hosts a single example, which renders a static image of a colored cube.
+It is meant to serve as a base for any serious Vulkan application and address essentials many tutorials overlook: why to structure and design the program in a certain way, accounting for the future increase in complexity, what is dynamic rendering, how to utilize validation layers to the maximum extent during development, and in which way to handle window resizing.

 The `intvlk` namespace contains the main Vulkan wrapper classes and utility methods.
 It also includes SDL functionality, as it is the chosen framework for window management and input handling.